apache/airflow/docs/apache-airflow-providers-airbyte/connections.rst

 The Airbyte connection type use the Airbyte API Python SDK to authenticate to the server.

 Host(required)
-    The host to connect to the Airbyte server.
+    The full qualified host domain to connect to the Airbyte server.
-    If you are using Airbyte Cloud: `api.airbyte.com`.
+    If you are using Airbyte Cloud: `https://api.airbyte.com/v1/` If you are using Airbyte OSS: `http://localhost:8000/api/public/v1/` Be aware: if you're changing the API path using an engress rule you must.

-Scheme (optional)
-    The HTTP scheme of your server.
-    Default value is `https`.

-Port (optional)
+Token URL (optional)
-    The port for the Airbyte server.
+    The prefix for URL used to create the access token.
-    If you are using Airbyte Cloud you don't need to provide the port.
+    If you are using Airbyte Cloud: `v1/applications/token` (default value) If you are using Airbyte OSS: `/api/public/v1/applications/token` Be aware: if you're changing the API path using an engress rule you must.

 Client ID (required)
     The Client ID to connect to the Airbyte server.